Incontinence in women is a common problem that can cause significant discomfort. It is essential to provide appropriate treatments.

 Overweight

-Overweight and obesity can put extra pressure on the bladder and pelvic floor, causing incontinence.
+Being overweight or obese can put extra pressure on the bladder and pelvic floor, leading to incontinence.

 Neurological

-Neurological conditions such as stroke, multiple sclerosis (MS), or spinal cord injury can disrupt the nerve signals to the bladder.
+Neurological conditions such as a stroke, multiple sclerosis (MS), or a spinal cord injury can disrupt the nerve signals to the bladder.

 Treatments for incontinence

-• Medication to regulate bladder function and reduce excessive urge to urinate.
+- Medication to regulate bladder function and reduce urgency.

-• Invasive procedures such as Botox injections or surgery to support the bladder.
+- Invasive procedures such as Botox injections or surgeries to support the bladder.

-Would you like to make an appointment with one of our urology specialists?
-Contact us by phone or online, we are ready for you.
+Would you like to make an appointment with one of our specialists?
+Contact us by phone or online; we are ready to assist you.